 Fall 2021: Student Lounge printing available during building open hours.

 Reducing the amount of paper is part of the College’s ongoing efforts to have a more environmentally friendly and greener campus.
 Also, as a not-for-profit, taxpayer supported institution, the College is committed to recovering costs wherever possible.

 Madison College students are Real World Smart and that includes being good stewards of the Earth.
-That is why we are introducing Print Smart, a series of efforts that will encourage smart and responsible printing by students throughout the District.
-Our goal is to decrease printing by 40% or more over the next year.
+That is why we introduced Print Smart in 2013, a series of efforts to encourage smart and responsible printing by students throughout the District.

 Some other college labs may have scanners also

 Feedback from the students is critical to making certain all is going well.
 Fill out the short form if you run into trouble or have questions.
 We appreciate your participation.
 Thanks!